Skip to main content

 Hemorrhoids

-Hemorrhoids are grape-like lumps around your anus (opening where your poop comes out).
+Hemorrhoids are grape-like lumps around your anus (the opening where your poop comes out).
 These lumps may be sore or itchy.

 What to do

-• Moisten a clean period (menstrual) pad and freeze it.
+• Wet a clean menstrual (period) pad and freeze it.
 Put the frozen pad in your underwear.
+Use a thin cloth between your skin and the pad if it feels too cold.

 • Use a hemorrhoid cream and/or towelettes.

-• Lay down when you can.
+• Lie down when you can.
 This will take the pressure off the hemorrhoids.

-• Keep your bowel movements soft (see the section above).
+• Keep your poop soft (see the section above).

 Big tummy

 Your tummy may be swollen for a while after delivery.
-You may feel after-pains (cramps).
+You may feel after-pains (cramps), especially when you are breastfeeding.

 What to do